Hypercalcaemia: Hypercalcaemic crisis

 A hypercalcaemic crisis is an emergency situation with a severe hypercalcaemia, generally above approximately 14 mg/dL (or 3.5 mmol/L).

 The main symptoms of a hypercalcaemic crisis are oliguria or anuria, as well as somnolence or coma.
 After recognition, primary hyperparathyroidism should be proved or excluded.

 In extreme cases of primary hyperparathyroidism, removal of the parathyroid gland after surgical neck exploration is the only way to avoid death.
 The diagnostic program should be performed within hours, in parallel with measures to lower serum calcium.
 Treatment of choice for acutely lowering calcium is extensive hydration and calcitonin, as well as bisphosphonates (which have effect on calcium levels after one or two days).

 Causes

 Primary hyperparathyroidism and malignancy account for about 90% of cases of hypercalcaemia.

-Causes of hypercalcemia can be divided into those that are PTH dependent or PTH independent.
+Causes of hypercalcaemia can be divided into those that are PTH dependent or PTH independent.